 The problems caused by the abuse of alcohol was one of their major concerns.
-They considered alcohol to be the major cause of all poverty, disease, crime, mental illness, violence, and misery.
-It was also, they insisted, the primary cause of spouse abuse, child abuse and neglect, and divorce.
+They considered alcohol to be the major cause of poverty, disease, crime, mental illness, violence, and misery.
+It was also, they said, the major cause of spouse abuse, divorce, and child abuse, and neglect.

 Two Movements Converged

-However, this created a serious problem.
-That’s because the Bible reports that Jesus both made and drank alcohol.
-So to deal with that problem and support their new doctrine, they created the innovative two-wine theory.
+But this created a serious problem.
+That’s because the Bible says that Jesus both made and drank alcohol.
+That was a big problem.
+So to deal with it, they created the two-wine theory.

 Prohibition was part of a cultural war between two groups.
 On one side were Protestant rural and small town residents who rarely drank.
 They felt threatened by another group.
-That was the massive number of new immigrats from Southern Europe and Eastern European Jews.
-These new residents tended to drink alcohol and to settle in large cities.
+That was the massive number of new immigrants from Southern and Eastern Europe.
+These new residents tended to drink alcohol.
+And they tended to settle in large cities.

 The Progressives’ prohibition movement resulted in strange alliances.
 For example, the WCTU often worked closely with the Ku Klux Klan (KKK).
 In fact, the Klan was revived in 1915 to defend state-wide prohibition in Georgia.
 The Klan also supported the right of women to vote.
 That was because women tended to favor prohibition.